-Entry requirements: GCSE Mathematics and English Language at level 6 and above.
+Entry recommendations: GCSE Mathematics and English Language at level 6 or above is preferred.

-Component Assessment & weighting Summary of the component content Theme 1: Introduction to markets and market failure Externally assessed examination covering Themes 1 and 3 2 hours 35% Considers the role and operation of the market.
-Theme 2: The UK economy- performance and policies Externally assessed examination covering Themes 2 and 4 2 hours 35% Considers the economy as a whole and problems such as inflation, unemployment, and economic growth are discussed and government policies for meeting objectives are evaluated.
-Theme 3: Business behaviour and the labour market As per Theme 1 This Theme develops the microeconomic concepts introduced in Theme 1 above and focuses on business economics.
-Topics covered include, business growth, business objectives, market structures, costs revenue and profits, labour market and government intervention.
-Theme 4: A global perspective As per Theme 2 This Theme develops the macroeconomic concepts introduced in Theme 2 above and focuses on global economics.
-Topics covered international economics, poverty and inequality, emerging and developing economies, financial sector, role of the state in macroeconomy.
-Externally assessed examination covering Themes 1, 2, 3 and 4 2 hours 30%
+Component Assessment & weighting Summary of component c Theme 1: Introduction to markets and market failure Externally assessed examination covering Themes 1 and 3 2 hours 35% Considers the Theme 2: The UK economy - performance and policies Externally assessed examination covering Themes 2 and 4 2 hours 35% Considers the and economic are evaluated.
+Theme 3: Business behaviour and the labour market As per Theme 1 This Theme de and focuses or business objec government in Theme 4: A global perspective As per Theme 2 This Theme de and focuses or and inequality, in macroecono Externally assessed examination covering Themes 1, 2, 3 and 4 2 hours 30% of the t content ne role and operation of the market.